Trusted content

 Diversion Programs

-These programs may include pretrial diversion, where individuals receive treatment instead of facing criminal charges, or post-conviction diversion, where individuals receive treatment as an alternative to incarceration.
+Diversion programs redirect individuals away from the criminal justice system and into community-based treatment programs.
+These programs may include pretrial diversion, where individuals receive treatment instead of facing criminal charges.
+They may also include post-conviction diversion, where individuals receive treatment as an alternative to incarceration.

 New Areas of Focus